Converg3nce/matic-docs/docs/develop/advanced/mapping-assets.md

 A restricted *childToken* can be deployed and registered on matic chain automatically by making a contract call to the ChildChain contract.
 But if the *rootToken* has extra functionality apart from basic ERC20/ERC721, a custom *childToken* contract needs to be deployed manually.

-## Deploying a 'restricted' Child Token
+## Deploying a 'Restricted' Child Token

 ### Step 1: On Matic